 Preheat oven to 375 F. Prepare a baking sheet with silicone baking mat or parchment paper.

-Place on baking sheet and slice slits in top of bread 2-3 inches apart, and about ¼ inch deep.
+Place the roll of dough on baking sheet and slice slits in top of bread 2-3 inches apart, and about ¼ inch deep.
 Let rise one hour, or until about doubled in size.

 Notes: Placing dough in the oven and preheating it to 200 F and then shutting the oven off and propping the door open with a wooden spoon can decrease rising time by 15-20 minutes on either rise.